ghostsnglitter/Game-Dev-Library/1_ConceptPhase.md

 It is time to create a specific game concept.
 This means you will need to choose a single game idea that you want to work out more thoroughly.
 Although the game concept will still only be a very short summary, with it you are laying the foundation for everything that follows (_spoilers_, what follows is a lot of work) and i have seen indie developers create stunning art and impressive tech demos for projects that they ultimately had to cancel, because they didn't have a solid game concept.

 A game concept should be less than one page in length.
-It should contain an *Overview* of the game's idea, a short list of the most important and unique *Gameplay Mechanics*, a brief description of the game's *Story* or *Narrative* (alternatively *Progression* for non-narrative games), a definition of the *Target Audience*, as well as the targetted *Platforms*.
+It should contain the following elements:
+- *Game Overview*: A short, engaging summary of the game, written like an elevator pitch.
+- *Genre*: The game's genre, like `Action` and `Arcade`.
+- *Visuals And Viewpoint*: An overview of how the game will look, like `2D` and `Top-Down`
+- *Story*/*Narrative* (if applicable): A brief description of the game's narrative, mentioning setting and core themes.
+- *Gameplay Mechanics*: A list of the game's most important and unique gameplay mechanics.
+This does not need to be comprehensive, but should provide an idea of how the game will be played.
+- *Target Audience*: A description of target audience, like `Casual gamers of all ages`.
+- *Platforms*: The platform(s) that the game will be built for.

 Every one of these elements is extremely important when presenting your idea to someone.
 No matter how experimental and artsy your game is, your game concept should cover all of these elements.
-However, the exact format varies and should be adjusted to what best suits your particular game idea.
+However, the exact format varies and should be adjusted to what best suits your particular game.

 If you need help, you might want to try turning your game idea into a concept by iterating on some creative and concise prompts to ask [ChatGPT](https://chat.openai.com/chat):